datahub-project/datahub/docs-website/src/learn/data-mesh.md

 ---
 title: "What is a Data Mesh and How to Implement It in Your Organization"
 description: Learn how a data mesh aligns data management with domain expertise, enhancing overall organizational agility.
-tags: ["Use Case", "For Data Architects", "For Data Platform Leads"]
+tags: ["Data Mesh", "Use Case", "For Data Architects", "For Data Platform Leads"]
-image: img/assets/data-mesh.jpg
+image: /img/learn/use-case-data-mesh.png
 hide_table_of_contents: false
 audience: ["Data Architects", "Data Platform Leads"]
-short_title: "Data Mesh"
+date: 2024-06-03T02:00
 ---

 # What is Data Mesh and How to Implement It in Your Organization